 All the Best Places to visit in Donegal

 The Wild Atlantic Way Donegal route is my favourite part of the world.
 This is the real wild west of Ireland.
 The Donegal coastline of the Wild Atlantic Way has everything for the visitor from lighthouses to cliffs to Star Wars filming locations.
-If you visit Ireland this is a must-see and you will forever be changed by a visit to Donegal where they say “it’s different up here”.
+There are so many things to do in Donegal you could visit for months.

 I see some folks still are not sure where Donegal actually is.
 So where is Donegal?
 It is the most northern part of the Republic of Ireland, in fact, it is further north than Northern Ireland.
 Here is a great map of Donegal and its location from the Go Visit Donegal site – which I may add has some brilliant resources if you plan a visit.

 There’s a link to a downloadable version of the map as well.

 We use Skyscanner when planning all of our trips.
 You can use this site to figure out what are the best options for flights to Ireland.

 To get to Donegal from Dublin the drive is around 3 hours and you will nip in and out of the North on your way.
 From Shannon Airport the drive is just over 3 hours as well.
 I would highly recommend renting a car in Ireland, particularly if you want to visit this part of Ireland.
 Donegal is pretty remote but that is what makes it so special.